26 Famous Celebrities in Hollywood You Didn’t Realize Are Actually Conservatives

 James Woods is one of Hollywood’s most well-known conservatives.
 Woods claims he has been “blacklisted” from Hollywood because of his often offensive views.
 Woods has flat out called former President Barack Obama a “true abomination,” and repeatedly accused Obama of being a Muslim (Obama is a Christian).
 Woods came into a huge controversy in 2017 after insulting the parents of a young child who identifies as neither a boy or girl but as “gender fluid.”

 Adult film star Jenna Jameson is a conservative known for her love of the alt-right.
 Jameson originally supported Marco Rubio in the 2016 election, but proudly voted for Donald Trump.
 The Jewish convert has turned heads for her support of alt-right hero Milo Yiannopoulos, her defense of the KKK, and her anti-Muslim and immigrant views.

-Most famous for his mustache, the Magnum P.I. star endorsed John McCain in 2008 and George W. Bush in 2000.
-Selleck also one of the few Hollywood celebrities who’s a member of the National Rifle Association.
+Most famous for his mustache, the Magnum, P.I. star endorsed John McCain in 2008 and George W. Bush in 2000.
+Selleck is also one of the few Hollywood celebrities who’s a member of the National Rifle Association.

 The Wheel of Fortune host is very outspoken about his Republican alliances.
 Sajak is a climate change denier and loves mocking liberals on Twitter, such as saying “Even though I told him it was settled folklore, my young nephew remains a Tooth Fairy denier.”